-- Late in the show, Yahiko faces an antagonist whose bo split into a six-segment nunchaku, and the ensuing battle demonstrates a fundamental weakness of such a weapon: by attacking it with his succession technique the instant it's about to separate, he puts enough strain on the joints that the entire thing splinters.
+- In the last arc of the manga, Yahiko faces an antagonist whose bo split into a six-segment nunchaku, and the ensuing battle demonstrates a fundamental weakness of such a weapon: by attacking it with his succession technique the instant it's about to separate, he puts enough strain on the joints that the entire thing splinters.

 - Shinomori Aoshi has a scabbard that contains two swords, a style he adopted after his first defeat by Kenshin.
 The second sword is drawn only for Worthy Opponents; for others he uses his basic one-sword style.